-Noncertified Values: Noncertified values, shown below, are provided for information only.
-An element concentration value may not be certified if a bias is suspected in one or more of the methods used for certification, or if two independent methods are not available.
+Noncertified Values: Noncertified values shown below are provided for information only.
+An element concentration value is not certified if a bias is suspected in one or more of the methods used for certification, or if two independent methods are not available.